Best Fitbit Comparison

 Even in the world of fitness, design plays a significant role.
 This is especially the case considering that you wear these gadgets to your meetings, social gatherings, and when going to sleep.
 Some of the models like the Alta, the Flex 2, and Ace have a more discreet design that sits comfortably on your wrist and does not attract much attention.

 While the display of the wristbands has remained constant, inter-changeable bands and color choice are what has influenced the decision of most buyers as far as design is concerned.
 However, there is a growing demand for higher performance and more accurate trackers that cannot be housed in the sleek and slim wristbands.
-This has led to the growth of the Fitbit Versa, and the Ionic that pack the tracker and other smart gadgets in a normal looking watch.

 While the Versa and Ionic which fall into the watch category offer a wider array of features and better technology, some users find the large display irritating and the device very heavy.
-Most people prefer the slimmer and less conspicuous design of the Alta, Flex, and Ace which is why they have grown to become so popular and for those that prefer an even slimmer build the Alta HR provides the perfect blend of technology and slim design that is comfortable, lightweight and useful.
+Most people prefer the slimmer and less conspicuous design of the Inspire, Alta, Flex, and Ace series which is why they have grown to become so popular and for those that prefer an even slimmer build the Alta HR provides the perfect blend of technology and slim design that is comfortable, lightweight and useful.

 Fitbit Ionic +1